Virtua Fighter 2: Accolades

 Stuff in 2008 and Electronic Gaming Monthly in 1997, 2001 and 2006.
+In 2013, Virtua Fighter 2 was ranked the 19th best arcade game of the 1990s by Complex.

 Other versions

 GameSpot praised the game's realism, depth, opponent AI and the PC version's inclusion of online multiplayer.
 They deemed it "unquestionably the best fighting game on the PC, and certainly one of the finest fighting games of all time", adding that the PC version "rivals even the excellent Sega Saturn console port."
 The PlayStation 2 port of the game was criticized for failing to be faithful to the original arcade version.